Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Limitations

-\paragraph{Theory.} The proposed harmonic weighting provides a statistically reliable way to aggregate individual scores, as discussed in \hyperref[sec:math]{Appendix~\ref*{sec:math}}, with justification for using $0.5 < \gamma < 1.0$ based on clarified assumptions underlying inverse variance weighting and uniform weighting.
-However, there is no guarantee that $\gamma = 0.75$ is the optimal setting for any tasks and VLMs.
-Further, since score distributions are approximated by the output token probabilities, there is a possibility of unintended bias.
+\paragraph{Evaluation Bias.} In HarmonicEval, since score distributions are approximated by the output token probabilities, there is a possibility of unintended bias.
 Notably, evaluation bias in LLM-based evaluation metrics has been documented in several studies~\cite{NEURIPS2023_91f18a12, liu2023geval, ohi-etal-2024-likelihood}.
 As such, further research into evaluation bias in VLM-based evaluation metrics is essential for future work.

 \paragraph{Modality.} This study focused primarily on evaluating text quality in vision-language tasks because most state-of-the-art VLMs output only text.
 This leaves image quality evaluation underexplored.
 Given that several recent image generation models, such as DALL-E 3, are integrated into conversational systems using VLMs, the automatic evaluation of both generated image and text quality would be a promising next step toward the development of more user-friendly systems.